So you have found the boat of your dreams! What is the process to purchase it? The following notes will hopefully unravel the mystery.

 Your initial inspection should really be an overview.
 Does it look as expected from outside?
 Does it feel like your style of boat on the inside?
 Has it been properly looked after?
 Remember if it has a bargain price there will be reasons for the price.
 Ask yourself if the obvious work needed doing warrants the low price.

 If all appears to be suitable to your desires and your offer has been accepted you need to secure the boat by placing a 10% holding deposit.
 The offer is subject to you getting a satisfactory survey (out of water inspection) and satisfactory sea trial.
-The deposit should be refundable to you if you are not satisfied (expect to pay for the slipping, survey and admin. costs).
+The deposit is refundable to you if you are not satisfied (expect to pay for the slipping, survey).

 The sea trial is primarily to: